orinuse/kfc-survival-configs/sourcemod/local/l4d_reservecontrol/README.md

 To configure reserve ammo, edit the `/addons/sourcemod/data/l4d_reservecontrol.cfg` file.
 Example file and example error cases are provided.

+## Bugs
+* Weapons don't get their reserves be set to their intended ones, if the weapon is given through means outside of item spawners.

 ## Error Cases:
 ### ID #8
 __"Section beginning without a matching ending."__